rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 In the same folder that the cosign generate-key-pair is executed, a cosign.pub is generated as well (the public key of the cosign key-pair).
 Also is available in the cosign secret in our ${NAMESPACE} generated before as you can check.

-### 6.2 Add Signature Integration within Stackrox / ACS
+### 6.2 Add Signature Integration within StackRox / ACS

-Add the Cosign signature into the Stackrox / ACS console using Integrations submenu.
+Add the Cosign signature into the StackRox / ACS console using Integrations submenu.
 Go to Integrations, Signature, New Integration and add the following:

 ```
 Integration Name - Cosign-signature